Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 Top delegators view
 ===================

-If you select **Top delegaators** you see a list of all delegators (sorted by their staked amount.
-With the ability to see account details plus inspect details about the delegation target (baker pool or passive delegation), and so on.
+If you select **Top delegaators** you see a list of all delegators sorted by their staked amount.
+You can see account details, including details about the delegation target (baker pool or passive delegation), and so on.
 The table contains the following:

 .. image:: ../images/ccd-scan/ccd-scan-staking-delegators.png

 |

-- **Account address**: the first six characters of the account hash.
-You can click Copy |copy| to copy the entire hash.
-If you click on an account hash, the :ref:`account details<accounts-view>` appears.
+- **Account address**: the first six characters of the account address.
+You can click Copy |copy| to copy the entire address.
+If you click on an account address, the :ref:`account details<accounts-view>` appears.
 - **Delegation target**: the baker whose pool the account has staked.
 If you click on a baker ID, the :ref:`baker details<home-screen-baker>` appears.
 - **Restake earnings**: shows the delegator's restaking preference.
 - **Staked amount**: amount of CCD the delegator has staked.